jakeheis/SwiftCLI/README.md

 // Use go if you want program execution to continue afterwards myCli.go()

-// Use exitAndGo if you want your program to terminate after CLI has finished myCli.exitAndGo()
+// Use goAndExit if you want your program to terminate after CLI has finished myCli.goAndExit()
 ```

 When you are creating and debugging your app, you can use `debugGo(with:)` which makes it easier to pass an argument string to your app during development.